student10045/Python-Workshop/README.md

 # Python-Workshop
 Learning python using Jupyter Notebook.
-File 1: Programming constructs in python using Jupyter
+File 1: Programming constructs in python using Jupyter.
+File 2: Student will be able to implement Loops.